Building Strong Sibling Relationships Mini-Series

 - Learn when to ignore, coach from the sidelines, or step in firmly during sibling squabbles

 - Gain practical tools you can teach your kids so they can solve their own conflicts

 - Get help solving real-life sibling conflict problems

-In the comfort of your own home or office via Video Conference.
+In the comfort of your own home or office via Zoom Meetings (video conference.)
 See below for details.

-We will be using Zoom video conferencing which is exceptionally easy to use.
+We will be using Zoom Meetings video conferencing which is exceptionally easy to use.
 You will be given a URL link upon registration which will take you to the virtual classroom at the time of the event.
-You will see the facilitator on video and will be able to see her computer screen, too.
+You will see the facilitator and other participants on screen.
 You will have the option of being seen as a participant, or not.

 What are the system requirements?

 Just about any computer or laptop with a camera will work.
 For more specific system requirements follow this link.

 Yes.
 You can use your smart phone with or without video.
 You can also just dial in with a regular phone for audio only (although I recommend having the ability to see the video, as well as hear the audio.)